 - Photo size: allows you to set the image size to either 640x480, 320x240, 160x120, or 128x120.
-The icon for the selected image size (640x480), (320x240), (160x120), (128x120) displays on the capture screen. - Shutter Sound: allows you to select a tone for the shutter sound. - Default name: allows you to change the default name assigned to your photo.
+The selected image size displays on the capture screen. - Shutter sound: allows you to select a tone for the shutter sound.
+Choose between 3 tones. - Zoom sound: allows you to turn the sound on or off. - Brightness sound: allows you to turn the sound on or off. - Default name: allows you to change the default name assigned to your photo.

-Help: allows you to change options using your keypad in capture mode.
-The following options are available:
+Help: shows you how to change options using your keypad in capture mode.
+The following short cuts are available: